IT-61/java-spring-boot-docker/README.md

 After compiling your project will start and will be available at your localhost port 8080.
 To test your instalation, please visit *localhost:8080/hello*.
 You should recive hello world message from docker.
 Happy coding!

+**WARNING!
+To re-compile your code, you MUST restart the container.
+I'm currently trying to solve this problem. **